 When I got home from Hawaii I naturally started to think how awesome it would be to live there year-round.
 While I haven’t thought too much about it since then, there is a new show on HGTV called Hawaii Life.
 Each episode a family, couple, or individual is featured who is making the move to Hawaii.
 Once again, my wife and I were thinking about how awesome it would be to live there.

-Unfortunately, if I ever did move to Hawaii it wouldn’t be for quite a few years.
+Unfortunately, if I ever did decide to go for it and hire movers for a big move to Hawaii it wouldn’t be for quite a few years.
 To make myself (any of you reading this who wouldn’t mind living in Hawaii) feel better I thought I would write about the disadvantages of living in Hawaii, or in other words…why living in Hawaii Sucks!